yelynn1/h6751/index.md

 ## <font color='DarkOrange'>Assessment</font>

+### Class Participation (5%)

-### Individual Assignments (10%)
+### Individual In-class Assignment (15%)

-These are individual homework and lab assignments.
-For the lab assignments, you will be asked to submit simple lab reports during or after certain lab sessions.
-Note that homework and lab assignment reports handed in after the due date/time will not be marked.
-These assignments will account for 10% of the overall grade.
-Details of the individual assignment will be announced later.
+We are going to have a in-class assignment, which will involving programming.
+The duration of the assignment will be 2hours.
+The details will be announced later.

 ### Group Project (30%)